Providing Respect, Dignity, Connection and Care

 Licensing and Accreditation

-Shalom Village is licensed by the Ontario Ministry of Health and Long Term Care and is an active member of the Ontario Long Term Care Association (OLTCA).
-We are also accredited with exemplary standing by Accreditation Canada.
+Shalom Village is licensed by the Ontario Ministry of Health and Long Term Care.

 In Ontario, all long term care facilities charge the same rates.
 Rates are set by the Ontario Ministry of Health and Long Term Care.
 Lower income residents may qualify for subsidized accommodation.
 We can help you determine eligibility and apply for subsidy benefits.
 Please contact our business office at 905-529-1613 x 269 or speak to the Community Care Access Centre at 905-523-8600 for more information about rates.